Flag Calculator | USA

 How many stars and stripes does the American flag have?

-The American flag has thirteen horizontal stripes alternating in red and white colors.
+The American flag has thirteen horizontal stripes alternating in red and white colors, which stand for the original thirteen colonies.
 It also has 50 white stars on the top left corner, arranged in alternating rows of 6 and 5 stars.
 Each star represents the state of the United States of America.